americano/spec/spec.md

 Non-decimal number

 	int integervarthingy = 3

+**Note:** "int" isn't neccesarily needed, as it is assumed for any non-decimal number.

 ### Float
 Decimal number

 	float floatvarthingy = 3.5

+**Note:** "float" isn't neccesarily needed, as it is assumed for any decimal number.

 ### String
 An alphanumerical string, wrapped in phrase marks.

 	str stringvarthingy = "Stringy Thingy"

+**Note:** "str" isn't neccesarily needed, as it is assumed, based on "".

 ### Array
 A basic array.

-	int[] arrayvarthingy = [1,2,3,4,5]
+	arr arrayvarthingy = [1,"Test",3,4,5]

-The array is singularly typed: an array of just int's, just str's, etc.
+The array isn't singularly typed: an array can hold multiple data types.

+**Note:** "arr" isn't neccesarily needed, as it is assumed, based on [].

 ## Functions and Core procedures